GamesDoneQuick/donation-tracker/README.md

 Emails` via the Event Admin action dropdown) come from, you can do so with this setting.
 You can still override it in the form itself before doing the import.

+### Event Configuration

+`Screening Mode` has three options:

+- `Host Only` - donations are sent to the `Read Donations` page immediately, but will still show as pending on public pages once the donation has either been read or skipped/ignored.
+If your donation volume is low enough that the host can handle screening on their own, you can probably use this.
+- `One Pass` - donations require one extra layer of moderation via `Process Donations` before they will show up in `Read Donations`.
+This is the default mode.
+- `Two Pass` - donations require two layers of moderation before showing up on the read page.
+When this mode is active you will need users with the `Can Send to Reader` permission to use the `Confirm` mode in `Process Donations` before anything will show up on `Read Donations`.
+Most events probably won't need this, as it is intended for high volume events (e.g. AGDQ/SGDQ).

 ### Testing Your Deploy (WIP)

 - PayPal currently requires the receiver account to have IPNs turned on so that payment can be confirmed.